llogiq/mutagen/README.md

 # Breaking your Rust code for fun & profit

-*this is a architecture-preview, not all components are there*
+*this is an architecture-preview, not all components are there*

 This is a mutation testing framework for Rust code.